avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile/README.md

 Note that we're not including the header files `stdio.h` and `stdlib.h` in the dependency graph, even though `testintmath.c` #includes them, since these ar system header files that we don't modify.
 As such, don't need to be concerned with them in Makefiles.
 {% endhint %}

 Translating this dependency graph into a Makefile is remarkably straightforward.
-We create what is known as a _dependency rule_ for each target in the dependency graph.
-The dependency rule soecifies which files the target directly depends on and the command to build the target. it's syntax is as follows:
+We create a _target rule_ for each target in the dependency graph.
+The rule soecifies which files the target directly depends on and the command to build the target. it's syntax is as follows:

 ```makefile
 target: direct_dependencies